How much will be paid

 It is for chemically controlling bracken.
 This will restore or maintain high value natural habitats and their associated wildlife, protect archaeological features and help maintain or enhance the landscape’s character.

-Agreement holders will need to agree with Natural England a specification for the work, including:
+Agreement holders will need to agree with Natural England or, in woodland, the Forestry Commission, a specification for the work, including:

 - the use of asulam or glyphosate to control bracken, providing this is within the approval for the product at the time of application